Home > Requirements > The 'Every Child Matters' Policy Explained

 Putting the Policy Into Action

-The policy applies to everyone who works in any capacity with children, or providing services to children.
-This includes professionals such as teachers, social workers, foster carers, hospitals, children’s homes, social services and the police, as well as any voluntary groups or charities who work with children.
-The idea is that at the core of all the work they do, these five simple aspects should be remembered and put into action, to ensure children get the best start in life.
+The policy applied to everyone who worked in any capacity with children, or provided services to children.
+This included professionals such as teachers, social workers, foster carers, hospitals, children’s homes, social services and the police, as well as any voluntary groups or charities who worked with children.
+The idea was that at the core of all the work they did, these five simple aspects should be remembered and put into action, to ensure children got a better start in life.

 You might also like...